Luis Miguel's Success and Achievements in Timeline

 1991: RIAA recognition for high album sales

-In 1991, the RIAA gave Luis Miguel a recognition for the high sales of the albums Romance and Segundo Romance.
+In 1991, the RIAA recognized Luis Miguel for the high sales of his albums Romance and Segundo Romance.

-1993: Grammy Award for Aries and Collaboration with Frank Sinatra
+1993: Grammy Award and Collaboration with Frank Sinatra

-In 1993, Luis Miguel released his fifth studio album, Aries, which won the Grammy Award for Best Latin Pop Album.
-Also in 1993, he was invited by Frank Sinatra to collaborate on his Duets II album and to perform live in a televised special honoring Sinatra's 80th birthday.
+In 1993, Luis Miguel released his ninth studio album, Aries, which won him the Grammy Award for Best Latin Pop Album.
+That same year, he was invited by Frank Sinatra to join him on his Duets II album and to perform live in a nationally televised special in honor of Sinatra's 80th birthday.

 1994: Release of Segundo Romance

-In 1994, Luis Miguel released Segundo Romance, a sequel to Romance, and earned another Grammy Award and platinum status in the United States.
+In 1994, Luis Miguel released a sequel to Romance, titled Segundo Romance, showcasing his mastery over Latin classics and earning him another Grammy Award, as well as platinum status in the United States.

-1996: Hollywood Walk of Fame Star and Release of Nada Es Igual
+1996: Hollywood Walk of Fame and Release of Nada Es Igual

-In 1996, Luis Miguel received a star on the Hollywood Walk of Fame.
-Soon after, he released the pop album Nada Es Igual, featuring "Sueña" for Disney's The Hunchback of Notre Dame.
+In 1996, Luis Miguel was inducted into the Hollywood Walk of Fame, becoming the youngest male singer to receive a star.
+Soon after, he released Nada Es Igual, a pop album featuring "Sueña", the main theme for Disney's The Hunchback of Notre Dame.

-In 1997, Luis Miguel's album Romances became the first Spanish-language album ever debuting at No. 14 on the Billboard Top 200.
+In 1997, Luis Miguel's album Romances became the first Spanish-language album to debut at No. 14 on the Billboard Top 200.

-In 2003, Luis Miguel released his first pop album in over four years, entitled 33, which climbed to number 1 on Billboard's Latin Charts and earned him two Billboard Awards, as well as Grammy and Latin Grammy award nominations.
-He also launched the 33 Tour which filled the largest halls in the U.S., Latin America, and Europe.
-Warner Chile recognized Luis Miguel as the artist with the most sold records sold in the history of Chile.
+In 2003, Luis Miguel released his first pop album in over four years, entitled 33, which climbed to number 1 on Billboard's Latin Charts, earning him two Billboard Awards and Grammy and Latin Grammy award nominations.
+He also toured extensively.

 2003: Award from Prince Felipe of Spain